 It’s time to write!
 For this stage, you’ll start by “copying” the Texture from your reference, then you’ll ALTER the copy.
 The more music theory you know, the more it can help you here.

-Start by listening for instrumentation and when they're playing (rhythm).
-Take note of your current project's BPM and adjust to match the BPM of your reference, making this process easier.
+Start by listening for instrumentation and rhythm.
+Adjust the project’s tempo/BPM to make this easier.
 You just want a few bars to copy.
 Lucky for us, our Texture is simple.

 Altering the Texture